nodejsafrica/workshoppers/Provisional HTML/README.md

 - Now you are all ready...
 Let's learn.

 ## Step 1:
-**Good pratice: Make sure you create a folder to save your html projects**
+**Good practice: Make sure you create a folder to save your html projects**
 - Open your code editor
 - Open the folder *using vs code: windows->  [CTRL + K, CTRL + O], mac -> CMD + O*
 - Navigate to your project folder and click open